spearheadsys/check_mk-documentation/index.rst

 Welcome to our Check_MK documentation.

-The documentation provided here is meant as a quick introduction to the Check_MK Enterprise Edition (CEE).
+The documentation provided here is meant as a quick introduction to the Checkmk Enterprise Editi (CEE).
 The majority of the information here should apply to the open source (RAW) versions as well.

 If you find mistakes or feel you could contribute in helping us provide better documentation please dive in by visiting `this github page`_.

 .. _this github page: https://github.com/mariuspana/check_mk-documentation